opendxl/opendxl-domaintools-client-python/doc/sdk/basicbrandmonitorexample.rst

 From the DomainTools
 `Brand Monitor documentation <https://www.domaintools.com/resources/api-documentation/brand-monitor/>`_:

-        The Brand Monitor API will search across all new domain registrations worldwide, and return result sets consisting of domain names that contain a customer's brand or monitored word/string.
-The Brand Monitor API looks at country code TLDs and new generic TLDs, as well as the usual suspects of .COM, .NET,.ORG, etc.
+        `"The Brand Monitor API will search across all new domain registrations worldwide, and return result sets consisting of domain names that contain a customer's brand or monitored word/string.
+The Brand Monitor API looks at country code TLDs and new generic TLDs, as well as the usual suspects of .COM, .NET,.ORG, etc."`